 USC’s compliance program promotes the detection and prevention of fraud and abuse and provides education on fraud and abuse risks.
 If USC discovers compliance deficiencies in our healthcare operations, USC will take appropriate corrective actions, adjust the affected claims, and refund overpayments to the government and/or private payers as required by law.

-Any person with concerns about practices relating to documentation, coding, and billing is required to report those concerns to a supervisor, manager or the Office of Ethics and Compliance (OOC).
+Any person with concerns about practices relating to documentation, coding, and billing is required to report those concerns to a supervisor, manager or the Office of Culture, Ethics and Compliance (OOC).
 Through prompt reporting USC can proactively address unintentional errors, identify non-compliant practices, and respond with appropriate corrective actions.

 A summary of key federal and state fraud and abuse laws is an attachment to this standard.